 What Is A Coil Pack?

-A coil pack is an electronic piece of equipment within the ignition system.
-This electronically-controlled pack consists of ignition coils that are controlled by the car’s main computer.
+A coil pack is part of an electric module of the ignition system.
+It consists of multiple combustion coils controlled by the car’s central computer system (ECU).

 Coil Packs: A Quick History

-Motorcycles have used this kind of ignition for literally decades, but there are still primary and secondary windings in the coil pack, which receives voltage with the key on and the ground pulse from an ignition module or the ECM/PCM.
+Motorcycles have used this type of ignition for literally decades, but there are still primary and secondary windings in the coil pack that are energized when the ignition key is turned on.
+Pulsing ground voltage is supplied from an ignition module or ECM/PCM to complete the circuit.

 What Is An Ignition Coil?